Wait Until...

 • Unix timestamp (in seconds)

-• RFC 8601-formatted time (e.g. 2022-06-04T10:24:34-0400).
+• RFC 8601-formatted time (for example, 2022-06-04T10:24:34-0400).

 If you send an event that either doesn’t contain the timestamp specified in your wait, or the timestamp is incorrectly formatted, your event timestamp condition won’t do anything.
 Your audience will wait until they meet another condition.
 If your wait doesn’t have any other conditions, a person could wait forever!

-The Max time fallback
+The max time fallback

 By default, people will wait until they meet your conditions.
 If they never meet your conditions, they could get stuck waiting in your campaign forever!
 Use the Max time option to let people exit the campaign or move on to the next action.